tomaslangkaas/sandboxed.js/README.md

 ## How does it work?

+`sandboxed` is a function that converts a string with a JavaScript code expression and returns a sandboxed function. `sandboxed` only allows a strict subset of JavaScript, it does not allow variable assignment or mutation, function declarations or access to objects not provided directly to the sandboxed function.
+It is possible to provide read access to variables defined on an object provided to the sandboxed function, and allow calling of functions defined on another object provided to the sandboxed function.

 * Allows comparison operators: `!=`, `!==`, `<=`, `<==`, `>=`, `>==`, `==`, and `===`,
 * Allows the following other operators: `^`, `<`, `>`, `%`, `/`, `+`, `-`, `*`, `&`, `|`, `^`, `~`, `:`, `,`, `?`, `!`, and `;`
 * Allows parenthesis: `(` and `)`